 11. Take a book to read

 Reading is relaxing for many people, and reading beside your baby will help pass the time.
 You can also read your book aloud to your baby.
 Reading aloud will help your baby recognise, get to know and expect your voice.

 12. Do relaxation exercises

-If you find the days in the hospital tiring and stressful, try exercises like closing your eyes, breathing deeply and slowly or relaxing your muscles.
+If you find the days in the hospital tiring and stressful, try mindfulness exercises, deep breathing or muscle relaxation.
 You can do these exercises while you’re sitting beside your baby.
 You can get smartphone apps that take you through these sorts of exercises if you find them hard to do by yourself.